-SSHRC has long provided support for research tools that are routine in nature (such as a survey or questionnaire) and that are already considered eligible expenses according to the Tri-Agency Financial Administration Guide—and it continues to do so.
+SSHRC has long provided support for routine research tools (such as a survey or questionnaire) that are already considered eligible expenses according to the Tri-Agency Guide on Financial Administration—and it continues to do so.

-The guidelines presented here are intended to provide assistance to researchers submitting requests for support for tools distinct from a typical component of a research grant.
+The guidelines presented here are intended to help researchers submit requests for support for tools that are not typical components of a research grant.

-SSHRC provides support for tools in cases where the tools:
+SSHRC provides this type of support for tools that:

 - are directly linked to achieving the objectives for which the grant is being awarded;